Will a U1 or U3 fit in my house/flat?

 This is quite a common concern amongst potential customers.
 Everyone knows that pianos are big, heavy objects and that some modern hallways and doorways are quite narrow.
-Thankfully, in the vast majority of cases a U1 or U3 will fit through without too much bother and no extra expense.
-(Click Here if you want to see if a U1 or U3 can be taken upstairs)
+Thankfully, in the vast majority of cases a U1 or U3 will fit through without too much bother and no extra expense. (also read will a U1 or U3 fit up my staircase?)

 In situations where there is a tight 90 degree corner to negotiate and the piano will not turn the corner in it’s normal position, the piano has to be “up ended” onto it’s side.
 It will then fit around some very tight corners.
 This doesn’t damage the piano in any way and the internal mechanism does not need any special packing or strapping down as it is already very securely bolted in place.
 I would estimate that about 20% of our Yamaha U1 or U3 deliveries require the piano to be up-ended.
 It’s a very standard routine, it looks very frightening but in reality it is a very relaxed and easy operation.